 - Addiction to nicotine.
 One of the biggest hurdles faced when trying to quit smoking is the addiction to nicotine.
 Scientists have found nicotine to be as addictive as heroin, cocaine, and amphetamines.
 A single tobacco cigarette may contain anywhere from 8 mg to 20 mg of this potentially dangerous chemical -- and that's not even taking into account the other 599 addictive chemicals that Big Tobacco companies add to their cigarettes.

 - Habit change and associations.
-Many people smoke out of habit and/or association with other activities.
+Many people smoke out of habit and/or associated with other activities.
 These associations may be while driving, taking breaks, after sex or eating, or just talking.
 These associations wire together in the brain.
 These associations have to be disconnected in the brain.

 - Emotional reasons.
-Do you smoke to distract yourself from daily annoyances, reduce stress, or to distract from boredom?
+Do you smoke to distract yourself from daily annoyances, reduce stress, or distract from boredom?
 Or to accomplish the illusion of "calming yourself down (we know that after the first hit of the nicotine, it is a stimulant)?
 Or for the other illusion: to give yourself a boost of energy (we know that smoking is an assault in the form of poison on the whole body)?
-Or is it the biggest hook of all: to ease feelings of loneliness or anger.
+Or is it the biggest hook of all: to ease feelings of loneliness or anger?